Albany diocese keeps problem priests on the

 After someone makes a complaint, Hubbard or another official meet separately with the alleged victim

 and accused priest.
 Psychological counseling is offered if found necessary.
-The case then goes before
+The case then goes before a six-member internal panel that includes an attorney, psychiatric social worker, psychologist and three diocesan priests.
+Two of the panelists are mothers.

 The panel was created by Hubbard in 1993 after another round of sexual abuse scandals rocked the

 Catholic Church beginning in the late 1980s.
-Before that, allegations in the Albany diocese were
+Before that, allegations in the Albany diocese were handled by the bishop himself.

 "This panel acts as an advisory to the bishop and they discuss and must concur on any reassignment

 of priests, even if recommended by a therapist,'' Doyle said.
-"This panel must decide if a priest is
+"This panel must decide if a priest is actually OK to return.''

 But critics say civil and criminal authorities should be making those decisions.
 Victims are often